-My case of Ghattaorya v Bailey on miscellaneous expenses is over 3 years old, yet it still attracts vast numbers of hits on my site.
-One cannot under-estimate its importance when Part 36 offers are close, and literally thousands of pounds in costs can turn on whether this is allowed or disallowed.
+My case of Ghattaorya v Bailey on miscellaneous expenses is several years old, yet it still attracts vast numbers of hits on my site.
+One cannot its importance when Part 36 offers are close, and thousands of pounds in costs can turn on whether this is allowed or disallowed.
 Do not ignore miscellaneous expenses!

 Claimant solicitors plead ‘miscellaneous’ expenses as an almost mandatory ‘add-on.’
-This is supposedly to cover the cost of subsidiary expenses which have been incurred because of the litigation.
-Whilst it is trite law that you cannot recover for stress and anguish incurred because of litigation, the miscellaneous claim seems to have slipped through the net as a legitimate expense.
+This is to cover the cost of subsidiary expenses which have been incurred because of the litigation.
+Whilst it is that you cannot recover stress and anguish incurred because of litigation, the miscellaneous claim seems to have slipped through the net as a legitimate expense.

 There may have been the cost of posting an initial form reporting the incident to the insurer or solicitor, perhaps with a covering letter.
 However, many insurance companies take a claim over the phone now, rather than requiring the completion of a form, or provide a pre-paid envelope.
 The postage, therefore, is probably no more than one or two stamps, so less than say, £1.

-The cost of stationary – a single sheet of writing paper if any, well with a ream costing around the £3 mark for 500 sheets that’s not even a penny.
+The cost of stationery – a single sheet of writing if any, well with a ream costing around the £3 mark for 500 sheets that’s not even a penny.

-Many insurance companies and solicitors firms provide free-phone numbers or lo-cost call numbers, e.g. 0845.
+Many insurance companies and solicitors firms provide free-phone numbers or call numbers, e.g. 0845.
 Some solicitors firms now encourage all correspondence with the lay client to be by email.
-BT now charge 5.25p per minute for geographic day time calls from a landline, and if the claimant is on an all-inclusive package then there is no extra cost to them.
-All-inclusive phone packages are more common now, and with 19 out of 20 internet users on broadband now, the chances are more claimants will in fact be on some form of ‘TV/Telephone/Broadband’ all inclusive package.
+BT charge mere pennies per minute for geographic calls from a landline, and if the claimant is on an all-inclusive package then there is no extra cost to them.
+All-inclusive phone packages are more common now, and with 19 out of 20 internet users on broadband now, the chances are more claimants will be on some form of ‘TV/Telephone/Broadband’ package.